 These briquetters normally require a change of their settings, depending on the material or the mixture of different materials.
-The settings are normally pressure / friction as the new briquette is pressed against the already existing briquette moving forward whether it is a hydraulic, screw or mechanical briquette machine.
+The settings are normally pressure / friction as the new briquette is pressed against the already existing briquette moving forward whether it is a screw-type or mechanical briquette machine.
 Most of these machines are also equipped with an external heater element to aid the compression process / release of natural binders in the material.
 These machines generally also require more maintenance and/or changing wear-and-tear parts regularly so this is also something to factor in when making the decision.

 3. What is the particle size of your waste material?